mgavriliu/poker-probability2/README.md

 # Poker Hand Probability Calculator

 A high-performance poker hand probability calculator implemented in C++ and CUDA.
-This project explores various optimization techniques for both CPU and GPU implementations.
+This project is based on an earlier version (https://github.com/mgavriliu/poker-probability.git) and it explores various optimization techniques for both CPU and GPU implementations.
+Compared to the original this version achieves as much as 100x performance.

 ## Features